 Thornton Gap Entrance Station (mile 31.5) by Rt.
 211 near Luray, Virginia.

 Swift Run Gap Entrance Station (mile 65.5) by Rt.
 33 near Elkton, Virginia.

 Rockfish Gap Entrance Station (mile 104.6) by Rt.
 64 and Rt.
 250 (also the northern entrance to the Blue Ridge Parkway).

 Don't rely on GPS to navigate to Shenandoah National Park, as it can be incorrect.
 Instead, follow these directions to each entrance station.
 If there are no staff at the entrance stations when you first arrive at the Park, you may proceed into the Park and pay your fee when you exit.
 Remember, your fee dollars go towards projects that have direct benefits for the visitors!

-As you travel along Skyline Drive you will notice mileposts on the west side (right side if you are traveling south) of the road.
-These posts help you find your way through the park and help you locate areas of interest.
-The mileposts begin with 0.0 at Front Royal and continue to 105 at the southern end of the park.
-The largest developed area, Big Meadows, is near the center of the park, at milepost 51.
-All park maps and information use these mileposts as a reference.
+As you travel along Skyline Drive you will notice mileposts on the west side of the road (right side if you are traveling south, left if you are heading north).
+These cement posts help you find your way through the Park and help you locate areas of interest.
+The miles begin at 0 in Front Royal and continue to 105 at the southern end of the Park.
+The largest developed area, Big Meadows, is near the center of the Park, at mile 51.
+All Park maps and information use these mileposts as a reference.